OpenResearchInstitute/ka9q-sdr/README.md

 A PLL can coherently track an AM carrier for synchronous detection, which is usually much less noisy than regular AM envelope detection.
+The carrier frequency offset is averaged and displayed;
-In "calibrate" mode the PLL adjusts the TCXO error estimate to bring the carrier to exactly the tuned frequency.
-This is useful for automatic calibration of the SDR TCXO against an external reference such as WWV/WWVH or the pilot carrier of a local ATSC digital TV transmitter.
+This is useful for calibration of the SDR TCXO against an external reference such as WWV/WWVH or the pilot carrier of a local ATSC digital TV transmitter.